Latent and observable variables: Economics

 Examples of latent variables from the field of economics include quality of life, business confidence, morale, happiness and conservatism: these are all variables which cannot be measured directly.
-But linking these latent variables to other, observable variables, the values of the latent variables can be inferred from measurements of the observable variables.
-Quality of life is a latent variable which cannot be measured directly so observable variables are used to infer quality of life.
+However, by linking these latent variables to other, observable variables, the values of the latent variables can be inferred from measurements of the observable variables.
+Quality of life is a latent variable which cannot be measured directly, so observable variables are used to infer quality of life.
 Observable variables to measure quality of life include wealth, employment, environment, physical and mental health, education, recreation and leisure time, and social belonging.

 Medicine

 Latent-variable methodology is used in many branches of medicine.
 A class of problems that naturally lend themselves to latent variables approaches are longitudinal studies where the time scale (e.g. age of participant or time since study baseline) is not synchronized with the trait being studied.
 For such studies, an unobserved time scale that is synchronized with the trait being studied can be modeled as a transformation of the observed time scale using latent variables.
 Examples of this include disease progression modeling and modeling of growth (see box).